serkac1000/ReadmeRescue/voice_video_cutter_windows/README.md

 - Or manually install FFmpeg to `C:\ffmpeg`

 **"Speech recognition not available"**
-- This is normal - you can still use manual input
-- For voice commands, ensure you have a working microphone
+- Run `install_pyaudio.bat` to fix PyAudio installation
+- PyAudio is required for microphone access
+- If installation fails, download PyAudio wheel from https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio
+- Manual input still works without speech recognition

 **"Video preview not available"**
 - This is normal - the core functionality still works